 5. UP AQUA Sand for Aquatic Plants

-The substrate does an excellent job in maintaining and controlling the pH level of the water.
+The substrate does an excellent job of maintaining and controlling the pH level of the water.
 The substrate lowers the pH level to a range of 6.5 to 7.0 which is perfectly neutral or just very slightly acidic.
 This range of pH is a perfect environment for many fish and aquatic plants.

-- Long longevity
+- Excellent longevity

 - Light and porous

-- Provide good nutrients
+- Provides good nutrients

-- Lower pH level in the tank
+- Lowers pH level in the tank

 - Delivery issues